-Exam Date and Time Covers Weight (Tentative) (Tentative) Midterm Exam 1 (IN-PERSON) 17 Oct, 11:30 - 12:30 One variable calcu ulus 24% Midterm Exam 2 (IN-PERSON) 14 Nov, 11:30 -12:30 Multivariable calc culus 24% Final Exam (IN-PERSON) TBA Cumulative 50% Class participation/ classwork Please see the course schedu ıle 2%
+Exam Date and Time Covers Weight (Tentative) (Tentative) Midterm Exam 1 (IN-PERSON) 16 Oct, 11:30 - 12:30 One variable calcu lus 25% Midterm Exam 2 (IN-PERSON) 13 Nov, 11:30 -12:30 Multivariable calculus 25% Final Exam (IN-PERSON) TBA Cumulative 50% Class participation/ classwork Please see the course schedule - -

-^{} All dates and times are tentative as they must be approved by Exam Central.
+All dates and times are tentative as they must be approved by Exam Central.
 When Exam Central confirms the exam date and time, I will notify you.
 The Registrar's Office will set the date and time for the final exam.
 All times are ET.

 I will arrange ONE review session/ classwork before each Midterm exam.
 The review sessions/ classwork are designed to discuss and help you with important topics before Midterm exams.
-To get the marks for class participation, you must attend and participate in at least one of these two sessions.
-If a student cannot attend at least one review session/ class work, the weight of 2% for class participation/ classwork will automatically be allocated to the final exam.
-An approval from the Academic Counselor is not required to miss the review session/ classwork.
+Your performance in the classwork will NOT BE graded.